Chancellor's Academic Fellows

 The Chancellor’s Academic Fellows program is intended to assist mid-career and senior faculty who have an interest and/or talent in administration.
 It will allow faculty to explore senior administration without taking a break from their teaching and research.

-Fellows have the opportunity to intern for an academic semester with the chancellor or provost and vice chancellor for academic affairs.
-Selection will be made later this semester, and the internship will be during the fall 2017 semester.
-Applications are due by April 27.
+Fellows have the opportunity to intern for an academic year with the Chancellor or Provost and Executive Vice Chancellor for Academic Affairs.
+Selection will be made later this semester, and the internship will be during the 2018-2019 academic year.
+Applications are due by May 18, 2018.
 Beginning in August, fellows will spend time with senior administrators at the university exploring the work and challenges of administration.
 They will meet once a month with the Chancellor’s Executive Committee to get a general overview of all the major units of the university and will be afforded exposure to different academic leadership styles and insight into senior decision processes.

 All applicants must be tenured full, University or Distinguished Professors who have been at the University of Arkansas for at least three (3) years.
 Applicants should be able to demonstrate an interest and/or talent for administration.